 In the real world, the gaming microphone proves to be a first-class extension of the already good headphones.
 In fact, the modular system has a big advantage in practice, because you can use the microphone, but you don't have to.
 If the mic is hanging on the ear cup, you can also fix it with the included safety clip - a useful gimmick!
 So the long cable proves to be a bit annoying.
 The connection measures almost two meters, and the average user will probably shut down a good part of it using a loop and cable clip so that one does not get tangled.

 In the meantime, Nura has expanded its portfolio of available accessories and spare parts anyway.
-There are various adapters as well as earplugs or a hard case, which is a bit more robust than the enclosed soft case, but the latter fulfills its purpose more than adequately.
-In any case, the original model is no longer the only one that you can fall back on: If the over-ear version is too bulky for you, you can buy portable earplugs with the Nuraloop, which are probably much better suited for high-movement situations than the Nuraloop "big Brother".
+There are various adapters as well as earplugs or a hard case, which is a bit more robust than the included soft case, but the latter serves its purpose more than adequately.
+In any case, the original model is no longer the only one you can fall back on: If the over-ear version is too bulky for you, you can also buy portable plug-in headphones with the Nuraloop, which are probably much better suited for situations involving intensive movement than the "big Brother".

-What is immediately noticeable after connecting the microphone is the changing operation.
-If the Nuraphone headphones are connected via Bluetooth, you can fall back on the very practical sensor buttons to trigger previously defined commands.
-With the gaming microphone connected, this is no longer possible because of the lack of Bluetooth connectivity.
+What is immediately noticeable after connecting the microphone is the changing operating method.
+If the Nuraphone headphones are connected via Bluetooth, you can use the very practical sensor buttons to trigger predefined commands.
+With the gaming microphone connected, this is no longer possible due to the lack of Bluetooth connectivity.
 This is not necessarily a shortcoming, because gamers are used to controlling the volume or mute function directly via the operating system or a remote control attached to the headset.
-This is exactly how it works with the “Nuraphone Gaming Headset” combo.
-You can set the sound louder or quieter using the remote attached to the cable.
+This is exactly how it works with the "Nuraphone Gaming Headset" combo.
+You set the sound louder or softer using the remote attached to the cable.